governance-game/governance-game/CONTRIBUTING.md

 ### 2. Pull request

 When submitting the pull request, please include a description of the problem you are trying to solve and the issue numbers that this pull request will fix.
+It is preferred for each pull request to address a single issue where possible.
+In some cases a single set of changes may address multiple issues, in which case be sure to list all issue numbers fixed.

 ### 3. Improve